kjblanchard/terraformHelmK8sDeploy/README.md

 - Jenkins you need to download the pipeline plugin, and the generic webhook plugin Copy the script
 Make a job and paste it in there

+How to use
+Run terraform init in root
+Run terraform apply in root
+You now have your Kubernetes cluster made.
+This has output variables that the modules will call into If you want to run kubectl commands make sure you have kubectl and the aws cli installed and then run this command to grab your kubeconfig: aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name) Move into the deployment folder
+Run terraform init
+Run terraform apply
+You now have your deployment.
+You can change the input values for the module if the image name changes when you update it in the build